-- Primary wood (rough wood), - Secondary wood (woodchips, sawdust after processing).
+- Primary wood (rough wood), - Secondary wood (woodchips and sawdust as sawmill and wood industry residues).

 Till 28th September, 2017 the developed and published by NepCon Risk Assessment was used as BP's Risk Assessment (Local Applicable Verifiers) and its compliance has been checked by consultations with the interested parties.